fusiongyro/lbac/tutor7.md

     end;
     {--------------------------------------------------------------}

-It's important to  note  that  we  DON'T  have  to  include every possible  operator in this list.
+It's important to  note  that  we  _don't_  have  to  include every possible  operator in this list.
 For  example,  the  paretheses aren't  included, nor is the terminating  period.
-The  current version of Scan handles single-character operators  just  fine as it is.
+The  current version of `Scan` handles single-character operators  just  fine as it is.
 The list above includes only those  characters  that  can appear in multi-character operators.
 (For specific languages, of course, the list can always be edited.)

-Now, let's modify Scan to read:
+Now, let's modify `Scan` to read:

     {--------------------------------------------------------------}
     { Lexical Scanner }